ApiLogicServer/Docs/docs/Logic.md

 3. For each Rule Pattern, above:

-    * Click the Example link to open the Behave Logic Report
+    * Click the Example link in the table above to open the Behave Logic Report

         * Aside: later, you can prepare such documentation for your own projects, ([like this](Behave.md){:target="_blank" rel="noopener"}).